🎮

 PowKiddy RGB10 Max 3 Pro becomes much easier to judge once it is forced into the same room as Odroid Go Ultra, Retroid Pocket 3, and RG-505.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 PowKiddy RGB10 Max 3 Pro versus Odroid Go Ultra is interesting because closest match is the obvious angle.
-If PowKiddy RGB10 Max 3 Pro feels almost right but not quite, Odroid Go Ultra is the sort of nearby detour that can completely change the shortlist.
-Odroid Go Ultra is tracked around 111.0.
+Odroid Go Ultra sits close enough to PowKiddy RGB10 Max 3 Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
+More importantly, odroid Go Ultra is tracked around 111.0.
 Its overall rating is ?½.
 In practice, powKiddy RGB10 Max 3 Pro versus Retroid Pocket 3 is interesting because closest match is the obvious angle.
-Compared with PowKiddy RGB10 Max 3 Pro, Retroid Pocket 3 makes the more obvious play for readers who care about closest match.
-Retroid Pocket 3 is tracked around $120 (2 GB RAM) $130 (3 GB RAM).
+Retroid Pocket 3 sits close enough to PowKiddy RGB10 Max 3 Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
+More importantly, retroid Pocket 3 is tracked around $120 (2 GB RAM) $130 (3 GB RAM).
 More importantly, its overall rating is ?¼.
-From another angle, powKiddy RGB10 Max 3 Pro versus RG-505 is interesting because closest match is the obvious angle.
-In practice, compared with PowKiddy RGB10 Max 3 Pro, RG-505 makes the more obvious play for readers who care about closest match.
+More importantly, powKiddy RGB10 Max 3 Pro versus RG-505 is interesting because closest match is the obvious angle.
+RG-505 sits close enough to PowKiddy RGB10 Max 3 Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
 RG-505 is tracked around $148 (+ shipping).

 PowKiddy RGB10 Max 3 Pro pairs the hardware with 5.0 inch, IPS, 60 Hz, 854 x 480, 16:9, and 194.36 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.
 The screen protection is listed as Tempered Glass (OCA Laminated), a small clue that often hints at how polished or rough the front face might feel in daily use.